We just spent a half hour with Sarah Palin one hour ago.

 What were you so mad about last night?

-Well, I was mad overhearing this issue about the drug the drug companies raising the prices of generic drugs in anticipation of quote unquote with the Obamacare, possibly cutting it so that they can actually talk about how they're going to reduce the price of generic drugs once.
+Well, I was mad overhearing this issue about the drug companies raising the prices of generic drugs in anticipation of, quote-unquote, with the Obamacare, possibly cutting it so that they can actually talk about how they're going to reduce the price of generic drugs once again.

-I can understand that on the surface you'd get mad at that.
+I can understand that on the surface, you'll get mad at that.

-But if you're the drug company and you are being targeted for destruction, if you're an insurance company and you are being targeted, if you if if if you think that this administration is going to whack you, you're gonna get as much of your money as you can before this alt monstrosity hits.
+But if you're the drug company and you are being targeted for destruction, if you're an insurance company and you are being targeted, if you think that this administration is going to whack you, you're going to get as much of your money as you can before this alt monstrosity hits.

-This is no different than uh than uh Michael Eisner selling a hundred and ninety-three million dollars in stock options one week before Clinton's tax increases went into effect.
+This is no different than Michael Eisner selling $193 million in stock options one week before Clinton's tax increases went into effect.

-I just I mean, we don't need this drug bill, I mean this the self-care program at all.
+I just, I mean, we don't need this drug bill.

 And it just needs to be stopped.

-And you know, the all of this has gotten me to a point where I'm going to be as vocal, more so than ever before, to stand up for what the difference between what's right and wrong for this country.
+And, you know, all of this has gotten me to a point where I'm going to be as vocal, more so than ever before, to stand up for what's the difference between what's right and wrong for this country.

-And I think I'm not I don't want to defend the drug companies here, uh I but I will.
+I don't want to defend the drug companies here, but I will.

 You're absolutely correct.

-And so if you want to vent, I mean if you want to direct your anger somewhere, it's gotta be at the Marxist socialist policies, fascist policies that this guy seeks to implement.
+And so if you want to vent, if you want to direct your anger somewhere, it's got to be at the Marxist socialist policies, fascist policies that this guy seeks to implement.

 The wealthy are starting to spend again.